Hughes-Genome-Group/Lanceotron-User-Docs/mlv_developer/developer.rst

 Built in Scripts
 -------------------

-These can be run with
+There are a number of utility scripts in *cli_commands.py* that can be run with

 .. code-block:: python